invoiceradar/plugins/README.md

    The configuration schema defines which fields are required for the plugin to function.
 In this example, we need a `teamID` and `password` to authenticate.

-   These fields will be displayed to the user when adding the plugin in InvoiceRadar.
+   These fields will be displayed to the user when adding the plugin in Invoice Radar.

    ```json
    "configSchema": {